Frequently Asked Questions

-Are modifications fair to other students?
+Are accommodations fair to other students?

-No unfair advantage over nondisabled peers is gained by the use of a scribe.
-In using this auxiliary aid, the student must communicate clearly to the scribe the words and structure of his/her answer -- including punctuation and spelling.
+No unfair advantage over non-disabled peers is gained by the use of a scribe.
+In using this auxiliary aid, the student must communicate clearly to the scribe the words and structure of his/her answer including punctuation and spelling.
 Even with extended time on an essay exam to compensate for the additional time of dictating to the scribe, the student can only hope for equality of access.